ttrodrigues/sfcc-dw-helper/README.md

 &nbsp;

 ## Release Notes
+## [0.0.26]
+- Minor fix to disable code uploading when any compile buttons is clicked
+- Minor improvements on icons of history and show/hide password

 ## [0.0.25]
 - Added a status bar info about the connection to environment status
 - Minor improvements on some features